 “I understand for petty coats and ponies.
 But this,” he says, showing her the egg, “what would we do with it?
 And if it does hatch-” She silences his tongue with a knowing look.
 Father sighs and hands back the egg.
 I open my mouth to protest, but he reaches into his pocket.
 “Seventy?”“Eighty, actually,” she says.
 Father takes out seventy and hands it to her.
 “Right, seventy.
 Here’s your egg.
 Have a good day little one,” she says to me.
 I take the egg and carry it as gently as I can.
 We find a smoother trail around the throng of people.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CreatedtoWriteWrite a Review